-A to the state of the former o At all stages, it is important to balance teaching pupils about making sensible decisions to stay safe whilst being clear it is never the fault of the child who is abused and why victim blaming is always wrong.
+At all stages, it is important to balance teaching pupils about making sensible decisions to stay safe whilst being clear it is never the fault of the child who is abused and why victim blaming is always wrong.
 Live streaming (showing a video of yourself in real-time online either privately or to a public audience) can be popular with children, but it carries a risk when carrying out and watching it.
-Teaching includes the following: Live streaming What the risks of carrying out live streaming are, e.g. the potential for people to record livestreams and share the content The importance of thinking carefully about who the audience might be and if pupils would be comfortable with whatever they are streaming being shared widely That online behaviours should mirror offline behaviours and that this should be considered when making a livestream That pupils should not feel pressured to do something online that they would not do offline Why people sometimes do and say things online that they would never consider appropriate offline The risk of watching videos that are being livestreamed, e.g. there is no way of knowing what will be shown next This risk or harm is covered in the following curriculum area(s): Relationships education [Secondary schools] Health education The risks of grooming Knowing that sexually explicit material presents a distorted picture of sexual behaviours.
-Pornography Teaching includes the following: That pornography is not an accurate portrayal of adult sexual relationships This risk or harm is covered in the following curriculum area(s): Pornography That viewing pornography can lead to skewed beliefs about sex and, in some circumstances, can normalise violent sexual behaviour That not all people featured in pornographic material are doing so willingly, i.e. revenge porn or • [Secondary schools] RSE Unsafe communication people trafficked into sex work Knowing different strategies for staying safe when communicating with others, especially people they do not know or have not met.
+Live streaming What the risks of carrying out live streaming are, e.g. the potential for people to record livestreams and share the content The importance of thinking carefully about who the audience might be and if pupils would be comfortable with whatever they are streaming being shared widely That online behaviours should mirror offline behaviours and that this should be considered when making a livestream That pupils should not feel pressured to do something online that they would not do offline Why people sometimes do and say things online that they would never consider appropriate offline The risk of watching videos that are being livestreamed, e.g. there is no way of knowing what will be shown next The risks of grooming This risk or harm is covered in the following curriculum area(s): • Relationships education • [Secondary schools] Health education Pornography Knowing that sexually explicit material presents a distorted picture of sexual behaviours.
+Teaching includes the following: That pornography is not an accurate portrayal of adult sexual relationships That viewing pornography can lead to skewed beliefs about sex and, in some circumstances, can normalise violent sexual behaviour That not all people featured in pornographic material are doing so willingly, i.e. revenge porn or people trafficked into sex work This risk or harm is covered in the following curriculum area(s): • [Secondary schools] RSE Unsafe communication Knowing different strategies for staying safe when communicating with others, especially people they do not know or have not met.
 This risk or harm is covered in the following curriculum area(s):